anthonyxavier64/flutter-django/README.md

 - Django Rest Framework
 - Flutter

+In this application, you will be able to:
+- Register
+- Login
+- Upload photo

 In the root folder containing both frontend and backend folders:<br/>
 *ENSURE YOU HAVE PYTHON INSTALLED*
 - create a python environment: